 My loved ones’ facility managed to provide many special events for residents and their families, and it was fun to participate and contribute.
 However, providing my aging family members with their own more intimate parties and social opportunities was also important.

 If a senior can still handle a restaurant outing, a trip to your home or a park, or a ride in the car, then enjoy that for as long as you can.
 But if they get to a point where outings are too difficult or confusing, then take the “party” to them.
 All you need is knowledge of your loved one’s favorite foods and activities and a little imagination.
-If attending baseball games was one of your dad’s favorite pastimes, then find a way to watch one on TV, load up on classic ballpark snacks like hot dogs and popcorn, and maybe allow him to indulge in a beer or two if his doctor says it’s okay.
+If attending baseball games was one of your dad’s favorite pastimes, then find a way to watch one on TV together and make it an immersive experience.
+Wear your team’s colors, load up on classic ballpark snacks like hot dogs and popcorn, and maybe allow Dad to indulge in a beer or two if his doctor says it’s okay.